Certificates of Supplementary Protection now also in Canada

 Furthermore, in Canada, similar to the Orange Book in the United States of America, there is the possibility of having patents registered in a patent register free of charge.
 Such patents must have at least one claim to a medical ingredient, formulation, dosage form, or the use of a medicinal ingredient of a drug for which a Notice of Compliance has been issued or for which a NOC procedure is pending.
 A patent list (Form IV) must be submitted to Health Canada in order to list the corresponding patent in the Patent Register.
 The Form IV letter must be filed within a non-extendable period of only 30 days after the grant of the patent.

 In particular, the information on the filed patents in the Patent Register represents a hurdle for generic manufacturers and may delay the market entry of competing products.

-Given the very tight deadlines for applying for CSPs or the submission of granted patents for listing in the Patent Register, patent applicants in Canada who have been granted marketing authorization or have applied for a marketing authorization should be very careful to timely make such requests.
+Given the very tight deadlines for applying for CSPs or the submission of granted patents for listing in the Patent Register, patent applicants in Canada who have been granted marketing authorization or have applied for a marketing authorization should be very careful to make such requests in a timely manner.